Moov 37

 / might create ambuiguity if guardrails or fallback ui isn't tight.

-/ needs thoughtful handling of edge cases, especially for recruiter-side
+/ needs thoughtful handling of edge cases, especially for recruiter-side complexity.

 / can confuse users expecting traditional form-based interface.